williamsjoblom/digestive-lang/README.md

 # The running program will now have the recent source changes applied!
 ```

-One limitation is that only function addition and changes will be incorporated in the running program when reloading a source file.
+One limitation is that only function additions and changes will be incorporated in the running program when reloading a source file.
 This means that top-level changes to the program will not be incorporated when reloading.

 ## Language